cmci/HTManalysisCourse/CentreCourseProtocol.md

 	0001-03--2005-08-01

 This means that this is the plate ID 1, third experiment (same plate configuration is repeated at least three times each).
 We analyze plateID from 1 to 159.
+There are 703 folders so the cluster job array will be composed of 703 jobs.

 Within each of these folders, images are stored under